-The Illuminated Life of the Great Yolmowa
+The Rubin The Illuminated Life of the Great Yolmowa

 Yolmowa Tenzin Norbu — renowned as a tantric adept, teacher, author, and painter — was one of the most fascinating figures of seventeenth-century Tibet, a century of towering Buddhist masters.
 He is particularly famous for his autobiography.
 Writing in a direct and candid style marked by profound insight and maverick humor, he explores the challenges of embodying the Buddha’s teachings.
 He accompanied his autobiography with his own full-color illustrations.
 These extraordinary images are the only known example of a Tibetan visual autobiography.

 Yolmowa’s autobiography is translated here for the first time.
 Opening with an informative essay on his life and times, this volume brings to life all forty-four of the remarkable autobiographical illustrations, beautifully presented here with explanatory essays providing detailed analyses of each.
 Scholars will be rewarded with a full translation of the autobiography, along with an extensive bibliography and index.

 5:00 p.m. – 7:00 p.m.
 Book signing in colonnade, Himalayan Happy Hour

 6:00 p.m.
 Tour of the galleries (free with the purchase of a book)

 7:00 p.m.
 A few words about the book from Benjamin Bogin followed by a Q&A